Chen-yuMau/Python-Project-Structural/README.md

 There are two ways of winning.

-If a player connects into the opponent's base, the player wins.
+If a player connects to the opponent's base, the player wins.

 ![Win way 1](https://github.com/curlhairedude/Python-Project-Structural/blob/main/Pics/Win1.JPG?raw=true)

-However, if the player connects into the player's own base, the game goes on.
+However, if the player connects to the player's own base, the game goes on.
 In doing this, the player seals an entrance to his own base.

 ![Seal](https://github.com/curlhairedude/Python-Project-Structural/blob/main/Pics/Win2.JPG?raw=true)